Kolektivo/Kolektivo-Mobile-App/WALLET.md

 ### iOS

-3. Launch Xcode and use it to open the directory `celo.xcworkspace`.
+3. Launch Xcode and use it to open the directory `MobileStack.xcworkspace`.
 Confirm your iOS device has been detected by Xcode.

 4. Build the project by pressing the play button in the top left corner or selecting `Product > Build` from the Xcode menu bar.